 3. Lloyds International Current Account

-Whether you are looking for a bank that offers a basic savings account, investment and wealth management solutions or a reliable platform to facilitate your financial transactions, Lloyds has got to be one of the top choices on the list.
+Look no further!
+Loyd offers a basic savings account, investment and wealth management solutions or a reliable platform to facilitate your financial transactions.

-Lloyds is one of the leading banks in the UK, offering 8 current standard accounts, a classic account, a basic account, an under-19 account, and also a students’ account.
+One of the leading banks in the UK, offering 8 current standard accounts such as; a classic account, a basic account, an under-19 account, and a students’ account.
 You can sign up for the platinum account at £21 per month and enjoy a wide range of insurance benefits, in addition to the monthly credit interest offerings, special lifestyle benefits and up to 15 percent cashback.

 However, with effect from 21 November 2021, there will be some changes made to the benefits that come with the accounts.
 Before you decide if an account is right for you, read the Guide to Changes, which includes all the information about the changes of benefits that you need to know.
 It’s important that you read this before proceeding because the changes may affect what you’re covered for from the change date.
 You can also view the Frequently Asked Questions about these changes to learn more.